It’s a common dilemma many parents face. How do you say no to your kids without feeling bad?

 Children are constantly learning, moving, and discovering.
 They’re testing boundaries and exploring what they can and can’t do.
 They’re torn between the desire to be close to mom and dad and stay safe, and the desire to discover themselves and the world around them.
 For their own safety, especially when they’re young, mom and dad must intervene with stop words.

-When kids are held to clear cut expectations, boundaries, and even routine, they learn to trust you.
+When kids are held to clear cut expectations, boundaries, and even routines, they learn to trust you.
 They know what you expect of them and are less inclined to push limits and test the waters.

 Adler tells us the importance of a child’s will to their well-being.
 Children need agency and will in order to learn to build confidence and to feel empowered.